ros2/ros2_documentation/source/The-ROS2-Project/Contributing/Documentation/Documentation-guidelines.rst

 It helps readers to see an overview of the content and navigate inside a page.

 The ``.. contents::`` directive supports the definition of maximum depth of nested sections.
-Using ``:depth: 2`` will only show Sections and Subsections in the table of contents.
+Using ``:depth: 2`` will only show sections and subsections in the table of contents.

 .. code-block:: rst